bloomreach-forge/settings-management/src/site/markdown/index.md

 ## What is the Settings Management plugin?

-The Settings Management plugin allows you to configure system settings, which are located somewhere in the Hippo Repository.
+The Settings Management plugin allows you to configure system settings, which are located somewhere in the repository.
-Before you would have to dive into the Hippo CMS Console and browse to a specific location to change the setting.
+Before you would have to dive into the BloomReach CMS Console and browse to a specific location to change the setting.
-This plugin is targeted towards CMS admin users and webmasters, so that they can just change these settings from within the CMS UI.
+This plugin is targeted towards admin users and webmasters, so that they can just change these settings from within the CMS UI.

 ## Features

-This plugin for now covers only the core Hippo CMS settings.
+This plugin for now covers only some core BloomReach CMS settings.
 However configuration screens for other plugins can be added to the settings management panel.
 See the [adding features page](adding-features.html) for more information.

 ## Code